RafZab/ConsoleMillionaire/README.md

 ## User manual
 After starting the application, move the arrows on the keyboard, when want to accept something, click enter.

+## Rate
+The game I created has a great potential for development.
+I like it visually and I would recommend it to my friends and lost a lot of time in it expanding my knowledge in a nice and interesting way.
 ## Photos

 ![image](https://user-images.githubusercontent.com/65453222/138564484-48a7c031-294d-410a-bbf4-f613adf4531f.png)